otagomohio/2019-06-11_GBS_EE/sessions/stacks_exerciseI_dataprep.md

 3. Let's have a better look at this data.
 [FastQC] is a common software to quality-control a fastq file.

     • Run the ```fastqc``` on any one of the fastq files.
 To do so, you will first need to find fastqc.
 It is available on the          server but it is not *loaded*.
 If all the softwares installed on the server were accessible at the same time it would          be one happy mess.
+Therefore, we load the module everytime

     • To ```find``` and ```load``` our first module